Morgan dollar: Pittman Act

 The German government began a propaganda campaign during World War I to discredit the United Kingdom's currency in India.
 The Germans convinced Indian citizens that British banknotes in that country could not be redeemed for silver.
 This led to a run on the British supply of silver.
 In response, United States Democratic senator Key Pittman of Nevada introduced legislation in 1918 that was intended to offer financial relief to the British government.
 The bill, passed on April 22, 1918, stated that "sales of silver bullion under authority of this act may be made for the purpose of conserving the existing stock of gold in the United States, of providing silver for subsidiary coinage and for commercial use, and of assisting foreign governments at war with the enemies of the United States".
 The Pittman Act authorized the U.S. to melt up to 350,000,000 silver dollars, and this commenced immediately after the Act's passage.
 The U.S. eventually melted a total of 270,232,722 silver dollars.
 Of that amount, 259,121,554 were sold to the United Kingdom at the cost of one dollar per troy ounce.

 The U.S. only minted the Morgan dollar again during 1921, the only year in which Morgan dollars were struck at the Denver mint.
 Since the Treasury had destroyed the obsolete Morgan dollar dies in 1910, Morgan had to create an entirely new master die.
 Another provision of the Pittman Act authorized the U.S. to mint a replacement coin for every silver dollar melted.
-During the same year, the Peace dollar was first issued to commemorate the end of World War I. The Peace dollar was supposedly minted to replace the Morgan dollar under the terms of the Pittman Act but without congressional authorization, despite the fact that the Act did not describe the coin design.
+During the same year, the Peace dollar was first issued to commemorate the end of World War I. The Peace dollar was approved to replace the outdated Morgan dollar design under the terms of the Pittman Act but without congressional authorization, despite the fact that the Act did not describe the coin design.
 The change in design was actually authorized under an 1890 act of Congress, which stated: